Darius Washington (Canadian football)

-Darius Washington (born September 6, 2000) is an American professional football offensive lineman for the Saskatchewan Roughriders of the Canadian Football League (CFL).
+Darius Washington (born September 6, 2000) is an American professional football offensive lineman for the Toronto Argonauts of the Canadian Football League (CFL).
 He played college football at Florida State.

 Early life

 Darius Washington was born on September 6, 2000.
 He played high school football at the West Florida High School of Advanced Technology in Pensacola, Florida.
 As a junior in 2017, he helped West Florida go to the 5A state championship game and achieve a 12–2 overall record while earning second-team all-state honors.
 Washington was named first-team all-area by the Pensacola News Journal his senior year in 2018.
 In the class of 2019, he was rated a four-star recruit by ESPN.com and a three-star recruit by both 247Sports.com and Rivals.com.
 ESPN also ranked him the No. 39 offensive tackle in the country and the No. 68 overall prospect in Florida.